opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyoldfunction:: cv.CartToPolar(x, y, magnitude, angle=None, angleInDegrees=0)-> None

-    :param x: Array of x-coordinates.
-This must be a single-precision or double-precision floating-point array.
+    :param x: array of x-coordinates; this must be a single-precision or double-precision floating-point array.

-    :param y: Array of y-coordinates that must have the same size and same type as  ``x`` .
+    :param y: array of y-coordinates, that must have the same size and same type as ``x``.

-    :param magnitude: Destination array of magnitudes of the same size and type as  ``x`` .
+    :param magnitude: output array of magnitudes of the same size and type as ``x``.

-    :param angle: Destination array of angles that has the same size and type as  ``x`` .
-The angles are measured in radians  (from 0 to 2*Pi) or in degrees (0 to 360 degrees).
+    :param angle: output array of angles that has the same size and type as ``x``; the angles are measured in radians (from 0 to 2*Pi) or in degrees (0 to 360 degrees).

-    :param angleInDegrees: Flag indicating whether the angles are measured in radians, which is the default mode, or in degrees.
+    :param angleInDegrees: a flag, indicating whether the angles are measured in radians (which is by default), or in degrees.

 The function ``cartToPolar`` calculates either the magnitude, angle, or both for every 2D vector (x(I),y(I)):